Are you struggling to teach your new puppy to respond to basic commands? Clicker training may be just what you’re looking for.

-At our animal clinics in Toronto, we conveniently provide an extensive range of feline services all under one roof to make sure your pet is and remains healthy.
-Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital’s cat clinics in Toronto will please even the most demanding cats.
+At Bellamy-Lawrence Animal Hospital in Toronto, we conveniently provide an extensive range of feline services all under one roof to make sure your pet is and remains healthy.
+Our cat clinic in Toronto will please even the most demanding cats.
 So if you ‘own’ a cat, be prepared to learn feline.

 For humans, we’re aware that routine trips to the doctor or dentist are important preventative techniques for early detection and the ongoing treatment of a host of conditions.
 It’s the same for our pets; regular visits to the vet can significantly improve early diagnosis and treatment of the issues that impact your cat or dog’s health.